 JW Marriott Hotel Mexico City is an elegant family choice for traveling broods seeking a safe, modern setting in the beautiful Polanco quarter.
 Chapultepec Park is within a short saunter.
 The hotel overlooks Winston Churchill Gardens, and Lincoln Park is one block away, featuring a pleasant outdoor concert bowl.
 Five-star service headlines an impressive inventory of amenities sure to keep families entertained and nourished.

 Marquis Reforma Hotel & Spa overlooks Paseo de la Reforma near the famous Fuente de la Diana Cazadora statue and fountain, situated perfectly for a family visit to the zoo, wax museum, Chapultepec Castle, and the MUCHO Museo del Chocolate.
 Innovative rooms highlight stunning architecture, and with the support of a well-informed and courteous staff, a certain vintage charm lingers against a vibrant and fun backdrop.

-Where to Stay for Romance
+Where to Stay in Mexico City for Romance

 Sparkling fresh materials dress 240 rooms, including 40 suites, all with marble bathrooms, free Wi-Fi, and the professional services of a spa team ready to soothe.
 Meander the avenue to take in fascinating sightseeing, like the compelling sculpture El Ángel de la Independencia, or nourish yourself and your loved one with complete in-house comforts.